Jump to the Subject you’re interested in:

 About 98% of our orders ship within 24 hours.
 Those that do not are placed in our Back-Order log.
 Every day when we receive mail we check the returned tools against the back orders.
 We will not forget your order, our business relies upon getting you the tools you ordered as soon as we possibly can.
 If your order is delayed you will always have 7 days with the rental tool in your hands, ship it back as soon as you are finished.

-FedEx Overnight is no longer guaranteed by FedEx.
+Overnight Shipping is no longer guaranteed by FedEx or UPS.

 Getting the most out of our services.

 We are a super friendly company and we want you, our clients, to have all the success in the world.
 We will always work with you when you have concerns.
 Momma taught us to use honey instead of vinegar… you will find that works pretty well for you too when we communicate.
 In short, Please, Thank you and a smile go a very long way.
 We look forward to working with you.

 We will never send you an email asking you to update your account.
 Your account is managed totally on the web site when you are logged in and placing orders.
 We do not sell or share account information with anyone.
 PERIOD.

 Finding any tool?